-The Swedish Corporate Governance Code is applicable to all companies listed on the Nasdaq OMX Nordic Exchange Stockholm.
+The Swedish Corporate Governance Code is applicable to all companies listed on Nasdaq Stockholm.
 The aim is to improve corporate governance in listed companies and foster trust in companies among the general public and in the capital market.
 The Code is based on the "comply or explain" principle, which means that it is possible to deviate from the Code if an explanation is provided as to why the deviation has been made.
-Clas Ohlson followed the Swedish Corporate Governance Code during the financial year.
+During the financial year it has not been any deviations versus the code within Clas Ohlson.